 - to obedient service in the world.

+Most evangelism models I’ve encountered focus mainly on the first two.
 Evangelists and missionaries hit the streets with their tracts, acts of compassion, drama teams, go door to door, to the parks, and then record “decisions for Christ” on their papers somewhere and send their supporters the good news.

-Sometimes, a name or phone number is collected with the idea being that it’ll be given to a local pastor and hopefully, there will be some integration into a local church.
+Sometimes, a name or phone number is collected with the idea that it’ll be given to a local pastor and hopefully, there will be some integration into a local church.
 I don’t know if anyone has ever done a count of those that never got connected to a church.

-I’ve been around long enough and done this long enough to see that such methods focus so much on the decision, instead of a more holistic approach of integrating a person into the fellowship of a church and renewing them to serve the world.
+I’ve been around long enough and done this long enough to see that such methods focus so much on the decision instead of a more holistic approach of integrating a person into the fellowship of a church and renewing them to serve the world.

 Let’s not forget that as we do our evangelism.